 I want more people to get involved, more people to help in the fight against hunger.
 Growing vegetables is fun and it so great to help people.
 If I can do it anyone can.
 It doesn’t take a huge garden just a pot on your front porch with one vegetable plant can make a difference.
 If people (I hope lots of kids too) could grow even one vegetable plant and donate the harvest to a local soup kitchen we could make a huge difference in the fight against hunger.

 I have lots of vegetable gardens now and so many wonderful people are helping me make my dream come true.
 The wonderful people at Bonnie Plants have donated so many seedlings to my gardens.
 I couldn't do it without them!
 With the help of my family and friends I have started Katie’s Krops.
 My hope is that Katie’s Krops will inspire lots of others to help in the fight against hunger.

-In 2015 there are 83 Katie's Krops gardens growing across the United States.
+In 2017 there are 100 Katie's Krops gardens growing across the United States in 33 states.
 Every garden is youth based.
-To learn about how kids, ages 9 to 16 in the United States, can get involved with Katie's Krops visit the grant section of our website.
+To learn about how kids, ages 9 to 16 in the United States, can get involved with Katie's Krops visit the 'Start a Garden' section of our website.